Biden to nominate defense secretary, introduce health team to fight coronavirus

 Biden will introduce California Attorney General Xavier Becerra, a Latino former congressman, for secretary of health and human services.
 Becerra has a long record of supporting the Affordable Care Act, better known as Obamacare.
 Biden chose Dr. Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital in Boston, to run the U.S. Centers for Disease Control and Prevention.
 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, was named as Biden’s chief medical adviser on the virus.
 Biden picked Jeff Zients, an economic adviser known for his managerial skills, as coronavirus “czar.”
 Zients will oversee the pandemic response, including the distribution of hundreds of millions of doses of vaccine in coordination with several federal agencies, among them the Pentagon.

-Reporting by Simon Lewis in Delaware and Phil Stewart in Washington; Additional reporting by Trevor Hunnicutt, Andrea Shalal and John Whitesides; writing by Grant McCool;Editing by Gerry Doyle and Jonathan Oatis
+Reporting by Simon Lewis in Delaware and Phil Stewart in Washington; Additional reporting by Trevor Hunnicutt, Andrea Shalal, John Whitesides and Makini Brice; writing by Grant McCool;Editing by Gerry Doyle and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.